 - You are automatically signed out of the Find My iPhone app (on device or on the web) after 15 minutes of inactivity.

-- Remote Lock allows you lock a device's screen to prevent others from accessing your data.
+- Remote Lock allows you to lock a device's screen to prevent others from accessing your data.

 - Remote Wipe lets you permanently and securely erase your data from a device.